Fiber Optic Cabling

 The primary disadvantage of fiber optics is the higher expense compared to other cables.
 The glass threads are also more fragile and harder to splice than metal cables.

 Despite these drawbacks, fiber optic cabling continues to grow in popularity due to its incredible speed and dependability.
 It’s especially useful for local-area networks (LAN), and telephone companies are rapidly replacing traditional phone lines with fiber optics.
-IT professionals agree – in the near future, virtually all communications will be transmitted through fiber optic cabling.
+IT professionals agree – in the near future, virtually all communications will be transmitted through fiber optic cable.

 Which type of fiber optics will work best for you?
 It depends on your data transmission needs.
 First, understand that the center of each thread in a fiber optic cable – known as the core – is where data in the form of light waves travel from point to point.